anoma/namada/documentation/specs/src/base-ledger/execution.md

 # Execution

-The Namada ledger execution system is based on an initial version of the [Anoma protocol](https://specs.anoma.net).
+The Namada ledger execution system is based on an initial version of the [Namada protocol](https://specs.namada.net).
 The system implements a generic computational substrate with WASM-based transactions and validity predicate verification architecture, on top of which specific features of Namada such as IBC, proof-of-stake, and the MASP are built.

 ## Validity predicates